nyoung30/Power-Automate/teams-adaptive-card-reminders-from-lists/README.md

 13. Click **Turn on** to enable your Flow

-14. Click **Run** and then clicl **Run flow**to test your Flow; any list item with a due date on todays date plus the *varReminderDays* interval will trigger a Microsoft Teams adaptive card reminder message
+14. Click **Run** and then click **Run flow**to test your Flow; any list item with a due date on todays date plus the *varReminderDays* interval will trigger a Microsoft Teams adaptive card reminder message

 	[![Teams reminder message](/teams-adaptive-card-reminders-from-lists/assets/teams-reminder.png "Teams reminder message")](/teams-adaptive-card-reminders-from-lists/assets/teams-reminder.png "Teams reminder message")